-If you’re like me and you find yourself using Apple Notes via your iPhone to craft content (like this article you’re reading right now!), then you’re often wondering about the word count.
+If you’re like me and you find yourself using Apple Notes via your iPhone to craft content (like this article you’re reading right now!), you often wonder about the word count.

-And if you’re really diehard, then you’ll be consumed with character count (with and without spaces), number of paragraphs, total line count, and estimated reading time too.
+And if you’re really diehard, you’ll be consumed with character count (with and without spaces), number of paragraphs, total line count, and estimated reading time.

-There are a number of paid and non-paid choices for discovering word count of content.
+There are a number of paid and non-paid choices for discovering the word count of content.

 However, I’ll share with you my favorite app when using Apple Notes to craft articles via my iPhone.